 - There are mixed approval ratings concerning this system.

 - Some customers have reported that parts have broken early on, necessitating replacement.

-If you’re looking for a garbage disposal that’s capable of handling more food waste than the smaller, slightly more economical versions, this is a good place to start.
-It stands at a height of approximately 15 inches and is also about twice as large in diameter as the other systems that have been listed thus far.
+If you’re looking for a garbage disposal capable of handling more food waste than the smaller, slightly more economical versions, this is a good place to start.
+It stands at the height of approximately 15 inches and is also about twice as large in diameter as the other systems that have been listed thus far.

 The machine also has a number of features that many of the smaller units do not incorporate, making it somewhat easier to operate.
 The additional features also make it a popular option with those who are searching for a way to maximize convenience and minimize the amount of time they are required to spend cleaning up the kitchen on a daily basis.